Arundhati (2009 film): Legacy

 Arundhatis success turned Anushka into one of the most sought-after actresses in Telugu and catapulted her into the foray of leading Telugu actresses.
 Sonu Sood attained stardom with this film and went on to work in several South Indian films as an antagonist.
 After the release of Arundhati, people began recognising him as Pasupathi.
-P. Ravishankar who dubbed for him also became popular and was referred to as 'Bommali or Bommayi Ravi Shankar' by the media thereafter.
+P. Ravishankar who dubbed for him also became popular and was referred to as 'Bommali or Bommali Ravi Shankar' by the media thereafter.

 According to writer Gopimohan, Arundhati made audience to "welcome creative content" and Magadheera started a trend of experimentation with period, socio-fantasy and spiritual themes that was continued in films like Panchakshari (2010), Nagavalli (2010), Anaganaga O Dheerudu (2011), Mangala (2011), Sri Rama Rajyam (2011) and Uu Kodathara?
 Ulikki Padathara?
 (2012).
 Tammareddy Bharadwaja said "Ever since Arundhati and Magadheera did well at the box office, the rest of the industry started following their footsteps.
 Also, since there is an irrational craze to make high budget films right now, producers are turning towards mythological films.
 It is the only genre where you can boast of spending crores for creating the sets and the look of the film.
 But what they don't realize is that if these films flop, the blow to the producer will be severe."
 Films like Anaganaga O Dheerudu (2011) and Sakthi (2011) were commercial failures and Badrinath (2012) was an average grosser; all being fantasy films in which the protagonist is a warrior.